Construction / Mechanics Lien

 Generally speaking, nobody wants to but put in the position to file a lien or have a lien filed against them.
 One way to avoid construction liens is to make sure you have a written agreement with the general contractor describing the work to be performed, the materials used, and the subcontractors to be hired.
 Another measure is to require proof that the subcontractors have been paid before you make your final payment to the general contractor.

 To conclude, construction/mechanic’s liens can be very difficult to understand and even more difficult to implement alone.
 Luckily, our attorneys at RAK Law Firm specialize in lien law and whether you be and owner or a lienor, we will fight for your rights.
-If you have any questions or concerns arising from construction liens, please do not hesitate to contact us at (407)-437-0319.
+If you have any questions or concerns arising from construction liens, please do not hesitate to call us at (407) 437-0319.